imjasonh/image-scraper/README.md

 sha256:59bf1c3509f33515622619af21ed55bbe26d24913cedbca106468a5fb37a50c3 0 * index.docker.io/library/alpine:3.15 linux/amd64
 ```

-A potential future rebuild detection tool could prompt for a user's decision about which upgrade track to take, or be configured to always take the slowest or fastest upgrade path, but that's not very automatic.
+When `:latest` is updated to point to something else, it would presumably also change `:3` and `:3.15` to point to something else, and we'd eventually only be able to tell you were based on `:3.15.0`.

+So if you were `FROM :latest`, using this index, you'd eventually only be able to upgrade you along the most specific (i.e., slowest moving) matching base image.

-_(This is another good reason not to build `FROM :latest`!)_
+_(This is a good reason not to `FROM :latest`!)_